bidhan-a/solana-pinocchio-examples/pinocchio-vault/README.md

-# pinocchio-hello-world
+# pinocchio-vault

-This is a simple Solana program that demonstrates the use of the Pinocchio library to log a "Hello, Solana!" message.
+This is a Solana program that demonstrates how to use the Pinocchio library to deposit into and withdraw from a vault.

 ## Project Structure

+- **`src/entrypoint.rs`**: Contains the program entrypoint.
-- **`src/lib.rs`**: Contains the main program logic, including the entrypoint and the `process_instruction` function.
+- **`src/instruction`**: Contains the program instructions and instruction handlers.
+- **`src/constants.rs`**: Contains constant values.
 - **`tests/tests.rs`**: Includes integration tests for the program using the `mollusk_svm` framework.

 ## Prerequisites